beyondacm/MAFLD-GPT/README.md

 # NAFLD-GPT
-The source code and dataset
+The source code and dataset of NAFLD-GPT